tapir-test/tapir-website/_docs/customization/UI-Technology.md

 }
 ```

-The initializer collects all fields which are annotated by
-*JavaFXElement* (line 13) and transforms them to Tapir elements (line
-20) and injects the *TapirElement* into the field (line 22).
+The initializer collects all fields which are annotated by *JavaFXElement* (line 13) and transforms them to <i>tapir</i> elements (line 20) and injects the *TapirElement* into the field (line 22).

 ## Component

-Each field which is annotated by JavaFXElement needs a type which
-implements/extends *TapirElement*.
-It's nearly the same as described in
-the chapter [HTML Components](HTML_Components) with the difference that
-your implementation relies on TestFX instead of Selenium.
+Each field which is annotated by JavaFXElement needs a type which implements/extends *TapirElement*.
+It's nearly the same as described in the chapter [HTML Components]({{"/docs/customization/htmlcomponents/" | prepend: site.baseurl}}) with the difference that your implementation relies on TestFX instead of Selenium.

 This is a example interface and its implementation: